andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 11 (Jon Pertwee)</sub>

-Some really cringey character and design moments in this, but it’s a regeneration story, so you kind of have to watch it (I'm just so annoyed by the cringey stuff that I don't have it as "watch.")
+Some really cringey character and design moments in this, but it's a regeneration story, so you kind of have to watch it (I'm just so annoyed by the cringey stuff that I don't have it as "watch.")
 Pertwee's final moments are touching.
 We get a little more closure for Mike Yates.

 Story 74; 6 episodes - Planet of the Spiders